ARgorithm/toolkit/docs/docs/tutorials/config.md

 Now that we have defined our input parameters, we need to provide some default values to these in the `example` property.

-1. These values are used in case the user doesnt want to give custom input or gives faulty input to keywords
+1. These values are used in case the user doesnt want to give custom inputs or gives a faulty input to keywords.
-2. These values are used for testing purposes as well
+2. These values are used for testing purposes as well.

-The CLI generates input fields according to the parameters in which you can enter you details.
+The CLI generates input fields according to the parameters in which you can enter your details.

 <div class="termy">